 - forgetfulness or memory loss

-The NIH lists the following symptoms as uncommon but serious.
+The NIH lists the following symptoms as serious.
 If a patient experiences any of them, a doctor should be consulted immediately:

 - muscle pain, tenderness, or weakness

 - pain in the upper right part of the stomach